The Uncovery Journey

-In their unapologetically raw, real, and restorative way, Wood and Eaton challenge Christian leaders to go beyond traditional addiction, mental health, and suicide recovery programming as led by the Holy Spirit to embrace The Uncovery—a unique journey toward a promised-land life that’s worth staying sober for.
+In their unapologetically raw, real, and restorative way, Wood and Eaton challenge Christian leaders to go beyond traditional addiction, mental health, and suicide recovery programming as led by the Holy Spirit to embrace The Uncovery Journey—a unique, authentic, powerful path toward a promised-land life that’s worth staying sober for.

 When it comes to Christ-centered recovery, we, the church, have work to do.